Universal Vessel Segmentation for Multi-Modality Retinal Images: Background and Introduction

 \section{Background and Introduction}

 \IEEEPARstart{R}{etinal} vessel segmentation is a fundamental task in retinal image processing.
-It has multiple useful applications, including retinal image registration \cite{Registration-Wang-TIP, Registration-Zhang-TIP}, human biometric identification \cite{Biometric-Alex}, retinal artery-vein classification \cite{AVCls-Estrada} and tree topology analysis in digital images \cite{TreeTopology-Estrada}.
-Clinically, the evaluation of retinal vessels is also important since the vessel features are predictive in several systemic diseases \cite{Clinical-Ikram, Clinical-Kawasaki, Clinical-McGee} and vessel segmentation is the key towards the automation of the evaluation.
-However, most works in retinal vessel segmentation focus on only the Color Fundus (CF) images.
-CF uses white visible light to illuminate the retina and the reflected light is used for generating the image.
-Nevertheless, although CF was the most widely-used modality in the past, it requires dilation before the imaging and is uncomfortable for the patients.
-Additionally, the pathological information provided by CF is limited.
-Therefore, in more recent years, CF is less and less used and emerging new imaging techniques become increasingly popular.
-These modalities include (\cref{fig:intro}): (1) Multi-Color Scanning Laser Ophthalmoscopy (MC), which uses more intense laser beam and allow exposing structures in deeper layers of the retina; (2) Florescence Angiography (FA), which uses florescence dye to illuminate the retinal vessels and are commonly used in the diagnosis of diseases related to neovascularization; (3) Fundus AutoFlorescence (FAF), which does not rely on external light source but use natural fluorescence of the retina and provide insights into the health and metabolism of the retinal pigment epithelium (RPE) and photoreceptor cells; (4) Infrared/Near-Infrared Reflectance (IR/NIR), which uses Infrared or Near-Infrared lights to illuminate the image and allows seeing deeper features on the retina such as RPE abnormalities.
-(5) Optical Coherence Tomograph Angiograph (OCTA), which uses low-coherence interferometry to measure the backscattered light from retinal layers.
-It is primarily used to image the micro-vascular structure on the retina.
-Nevertheless, OCTA has a much smaller imaging area than the other modalities and has significantly different retinal vessel morphology and topology.
-Therefore, in this work we focus on the first four modalities and the CF.
+It has numerous important applications, including retinal image registration \cite{Registration-Wang-TIP, Registration-Zhang-TIP}, human biometric identification \cite{Biometric-Alex}, retinal artery-vein classification \cite{AVCls-Estrada} and tree topology analysis in digital images \cite{TreeTopology-Estrada}.
+Clinically, the evaluation of retinal vessels is also important since the vessel features are predictive in several systemic diseases \cite{Clinical-Ikram, Clinical-Kawasaki, Clinical-McGee} and vessel segmentation is the key to the automation of the evaluation.
+However, most works in retinal vessel segmentation focus only on Color Fundus (CF) images.
+CF uses visible white light to illuminate the retina and the reflected light is used for generating the image.
+Nevertheless, although CF was the most widely used modality in the past, it requires dilation before imaging and is uncomfortable for patients.
+Moreover, the pathological information provided by CF is limited.
+Therefore, in more recent years, CF is used less frequently and emerging new imaging techniques become increasingly popular.
+These modalities include (\cref{fig:intro}): (1) Multi-Color Scanning Laser Ophthalmoscopy (MC), which uses a more intense laser beam and allows visualization of structures in deeper layers of the retina; (2) Fluorescence Angiography (FA), which uses fluorescent dye to illuminate the retinal vessels and is commonly used in the diagnosis of diseases related to neovascularization; (3) Fundus AutoFluorescence (FAF), which does not rely on an external light source but uses natural fluorescence of the retina and provides insights into the health and metabolism of the retinal pigment epithelium (RPE) and photoreceptor cells; (4) Infrared/Near-Infrared Reflectance (IR/NIR), which uses Infrared or Near-Infrared light to illuminate the image and allows visualization of deeper features on the retina, such as RPE abnormalities; (5) Optical Coherence Tomography Angiography (OCTA), which uses low-coherence interferometry to measure the backscattered light from retinal layers.
+OCTA has a much smaller imaging area than the other modalities and has a considerably different retinal vessel morphology and topology.